FelixOnline/v2/content/articles/2011-2-17-interview-with-president-alex-kendall.md

  - /news/812/interview-with-president-alex-kendall
 imported: true
 comments:
+ - value: >
- - Perhaps students would have come along to the Council debate if they knew about it and were actually told that the meeting would decide whether ICU support the Browne review
+     Perhaps students would have come along to the Council debate if they knew about it, and were actually told that the meeting would decide whether ICU support the Browne review!

 # Article Taxonomies
 categories: